Inuk woman with acute liver failure expresses sadness over transplant policies

 "I'm not completely out of the woods after this.
 The staff here have been amazing.
 Same as Ottawa General (hospital)," she said.

 "It's unfortunate there are policies that could have found me in a different fate.
-My next step is to see a hepatology and see what damage has been done for the long term."
+My next step is to see a hepatologist and see what damage has been done for the long term."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.